Compare two cars

 Verdict

-Volvo appears just a bit more reliable, although the difference is truly marginal.
+Volvo is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Volvo being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Volvo outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-All together, there's not much more to say, in this case I wouldn't even consider anything but Audi.
+No mistake, whatever you decide here, but I'd still go for the Audi.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
 I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.